Blue Jasmine poster

 Theme

-Ginger tells Jasmine "You can't just turn your back on reality," establishing the film's central theme about facing truth versus living in delusion.
+Ginger tells Jasmine, "You can't just turn your back on your life."
+This encapsulates the film's theme about facing reality versus living in denial and delusion.

 3